KasTasElis/KasTasElis/README.md

 Hello, I'm Eli and I am a self-educated software engineer.
 Thanks for checking out my profile!
 Here, you'll get a sneak peak at some of the tools I use as well as some samples of my code or even little side-projects I dabble with in my spare time.
 Most of my professional work is private for legal reasons.

 In a nutshell, I consider myself a full-stack (frontend focused) web developer with almost 10 years of experience.
-I've been building websites and applications since 2013, mostly using
+I've been building websites and applications since 2013, mostly using:

 - JavaScript & TypeScript (React & NextJS)
 - NodeJS (expressJS)